IBM/hyperprotect/README.md

 			endpoint_url = https://api.us-east.hs-crypto.cloud.ibm.com:9730
 			default_crk_uuid = fedcba98-7654-3210-fedc-ba9876543210

+## dm-crypt and LUKS usage
-6. Note on the dm-crypt and LUKS insturctions below:
+Note on the dm-crypt and LUKS instructions below:

-    - The following examples assume that /dev/loop0 is the encrypted block device.
+The following examples assume that /dev/loop0 is the encrypted block device.
 Substitute it with the actual encrypted block device if not using /dev/loop0.

-7. For dm-crypt keys:
+### dm-crypt keys

-    - Enable the hpcs-for-luks systemd service
+1. Enable the hpcs-for-luks systemd service:

 		systemctl enable hpcs-for-luks

-    - Generate a random wrapped key and store it in the /var/lib/hpcs-for-luks/logon directory
+2. Generate a random wrapped key and store it in the /var/lib/hpcs-for-luks/logon directory

 			hpcs-for-luks wrap --gen > /var/lib/hpcs-for-luks/logon/dmcrypt:key1

-    - After creating wrapped keys, populate the kernel keyring by either
+3. After creating wrapped keys, populate the kernel keyring by either

 			shutdown -r now

     so that the hpcs-for-luks systemd service will populate it or

 			hpcs-for-luks process

     to populate it immediately.

-    - Use dmsetup to setup a crypt target for the block device, assuming /dev/loop0 as the block device for this example and secrets as the mapped name
+4. Use dmsetup to setup a crypt target for the block device, assuming /dev/loop0 as the block device for this example and secrets as the mapped name

 			dmsetup create secrets --table "0 $(blockdev --getsz /dev/loop0) crypt aes-xts-plain64 :32:logon:dmcrypt:key1 0 /dev/loop0 0"

-   - Format the mapped device with your favorite filesystem, in this case ext4:
+5. Format the mapped device with your favorite filesystem, in this case ext4:

 			mkfs -t ext4 /dev/mapper/secrets

-    - Mount the encrypted device called "secrets" on a mountpoint called "/secrets"
+6. Mount the encrypted device called "secrets" on a mountpoint called "/secrets"

 			mkdir /secrets
 			mount /dev/mapper/secrets /secrets

-8. For LUKS passphrases:

-    - Enable the hpcs-for-luks systemd service

-			systemctl enable hpcs-for-luks
+7. You can directly use they keys with dmsetup create

+## LUKS passphrases

-   - Wrap your passphrase and store it in the var/lib/hpcs-for-luks/user directory
+1. Wrap your passphrase and store it in the var/lib/hpcs-for-luks/user directory

-			echo -n 'MyPassPhrase' | hpcs-for-luks wrap > /var/lib/hpcs-for-luks/user/dmcrypt:key2
+			echo -n 'MyPassPhrase' | hpcs-for-luks wrap > /var/lib/hpcs-for-luks/user/luks:key2

-   - After creating wrapped keys, populate the kernel keyring by either
+2. After creating wrapped keys, populate the kernel keyring by either

 			shutdown -r now

 	so that the hpcs-for-luks systemd service will populate it or

 			hpcs-for-luks process

      to populate it immediately.

-   - Use cryptsetup to format the block device, assuming /dev/loop0 as the block device for this example
+3. Use cryptsetup to format the block device, assuming /dev/loop0 as the block device for this example

 			cryptsetup luksFormat --type luks2 /dev/loop0

-   - Provide MyPassPhase as the passphrase when prompted
+   Provide MyPassPhase as the passphrase when prompted

-   - Open the LUKS volume and map it to the name "secrets"
+4. Open the LUKS volume and map it to the name "secrets"

 			cryptsetup luksOpen /dev/loop0 secrets

-   - Format the mapped device with your favorite filesystem, in this case ext4:
+5. Format the mapped device with your favorite filesystem, in this case ext4:

 			mkfs -t ext4 /dev/mapper/secrets

-   - Add a key token to the LUKS header
+6. Add a key token to the LUKS header

-			cryptsetup token add /dev/loop0 --key-description dmcrypt:key2
+			cryptsetup token add /dev/loop0 --key-description luks:key2

-   - Mount the encrypted device called "secrets" on a mountpoint called "/secrets"
+7. Mount the encrypted device called "secrets" on a mountpoint called "/secrets"

 			mkdir /secrets
 			mount /dev/mapper/secrets /secrets

-9. Enable the hpcs-for-luks systemd service:
+8. Enable the hpcs-for-luks and hpcs-for-luks-wipe systemd services:

 		systemctl enable hpcs-for-luks

-10. Enable the remote cryptsetup target
+9. Enable the remote cryptsetup target

 		systemctl enable remote-cryptsetup.target

-11. Reboot
+10. Reboot

-12. You should see a logon key type called dmcrypt:key1 and user key type called dmcrypt:key2 in root's @u keyring
+11. You should see a user key type called luks:key2 in root's @u keyring

-		keyctl show @s
+		keyctl show @u

-13. You can directly use they keys with dmsetup create

-14. cryptsetup should NOT prompt for a key when you luksOpen the LUKS device
+12. cryptsetup should NOT prompt for a key when you luksOpen the LUKS device

+13. For additional security the hpcs-for-luks-wipe service can be enabled to revoke the keys after the encrypted devices have been opened during boot.

+		systemctl enable hpcs-for-luks-wipe

 **IMPORTANT**